csb324/eleventy-obsidian-ninareth/notes/Locations/Arkhosia City/Duvey Crypt.md

 We were also searching for the [[Mirror of Life Trapping]] and the [[The Gaze Grafter]] for [[Julian Slater-Runehorn|Julian]].
 Those were with [[Sheske Eeping]]'s crypt.

-Had some lingering dumantic time-shift magic.
+Had some lingering dunamantic time-shift magic.
 We got caught in the process and looped through several timelines of the crypt.

 It lead to the [[Halls of the Dead Necromantic Chapel]], which included the [[Dunamantic Ruby Eye]], [[Freya's Mysterious Circles]], and had several tortured goblins powering it's magic.